-It is vital that the Council take a strategic and measured approach to bridging the projected funding gap identified and the intention is to do that almost entirely through the Change Programme (Report 254/18 refers).
+It is vital that the Council take a strategic and measured approach to bridging the projected funding gap identified and the intention is to do that almost entirely through the Change Programme (Report 278/19 refers).
 The percentage reductions to budgets approach used by the Council in the past will accordingly only be considered as a last resort measure should the savings identified through the Change Programme be insufficient to achieve a balanced budget.

-5.5 At this stage savings options in the Council's Change Programme of up to £21.796 million have been identified for bridging the funding gap for the period 2019/20 to 2021/22 and this falls someway short of the projected funding gap.
-The savings plans for 2021/22 have yet to be fully developed at this stage.
+5.5 At this stage savings options in the Council's Change Programme of up to £20.2 million have been identified for bridging the funding gap for the period 2020/21 to 2022/23 and this falls someway short of the projected funding gap.
+The savings plans for 2022/23 are in the process of being fully developed and once this is done an updated position will be reported to members.
 This highlights the serious financial challenges which Angus Council faces over the next 3 years and the further work that is required to identify additional savings and funding options.
-It is clear from the Strategy attached at Appendix A despite all of the service changes, savings and staff reductions to date far reaching changes to services are still required for the Council to live within the resources available.
+It is clear from the Strategy attached at Appendix A that despite all of the service changes, savings and staff reductions to date far reaching changes to services are still required for the Council to live within the resources available.